stabilityprotocol/docs/docs/developers/tutorials/contract_deploy/deploy_contract_with_remix.md

 For example, set the initial supply to `1000000`.

-After typing the initial supply, click on the orange button.
-A MetaMask popover will appear; click on `Confirm` and wait.
+After entering the initial supply, click on the orange button.
+A MetaMask popup will appear; click on `Confirm` and wait.

 After a moment, the contract will be deployed, and you will see something like this:

 ![Contract deployed image](deployed_remix.png)

 Congratulations!
-You now have a smart contract deployed.
+Your smart contract is now deployed.

 If you search for that address in the Stability block explorer, you will see something similar to this: